whiteand/lisp-js/README.md

 This is a functional programming language that is inspired by Clojure(or ClojureScript), but with a different perspective.

+## Examples of Code

+Examples which already work is in the [examples](https://github.com/whiteand/lisp-js/tree/main/examples) folder

 ## Lisp JS Roadmap

 |                    Goal                    |       Status        |